alicefrsr/react-bits-and-bobs/README.md

 > A random collection of simple React components and mini-apps built in the
 > process of learning how React works.

-To learn and practice: React basics + custom hooks, useReducer, the Context API, React routing, CSS modules.
+Playground to practice and experiment with: React basics, custom hooks, useReducer, the Context API, React Router, CSS modules, Redux...
 Work-in-progress.
+Keeping things simple to focus on how and why things work.
+Or don't.
+Not everything is responsive.
+No back-end, no data persistence.

 ### Live site: